tldraw/tldraw/README.md

 - `/packages` contains the source for our public packages
 - `/scripts` contains scripts used for building and publishing
 - `/assets` contains icons and translations relied on by the app
+- `/docs` contains the content for our docs site at [tldraw.dev](https://tldraw.dev)

 ### Applications

 - `examples`: our local development / examples project
-- `docs`: our docs site at [tldraw.dev](https://tldraw.dev)
 - `vscode`: our [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=tldraw-org.tldraw-vscode)

 ### Packages

+- `assets`: a library for working with tldraw's fonts and translations
 - `editor`: the tldraw editor
-- `ui`: the editor's user interface
+- `file-format`: a library for working with tldraw's `.tldr` file format
+- `indices`: a library for working with tldraw's indices
+- `polyfills`: a collection of polyfills used by tldraw
+- `primitives`: low-level primitives for working with vectors and geometry
+- `state`: a signals library, also known as signia
+- `store`: an in-memory reactive database
 - `tldraw`: the main tldraw package containing both the editor and the UI
-- `primitives`: low-level primitives for working with vectors and geometry
 - `tlschema`: shape definitions and migrations
-- `tlsync-client`: a library for (locally) syncronizing editor instances
-- `tlstore`: an in-memory reactive database
-- `tlvalidate`: a validation library used for run-time validation
-- `tlassets`: a library for working with tldraw's fonts and translations
-- `file-format`: a library for working with tldraw's `.tldr` file format
+- `ui`: the editor's user interface
 - `utils`: low-level data utilities shared by other libraries
+- `validate`: a validation library used for run-time validation

 ## Community